Divorce

 How do a solicitor and a financial planner work together during a divorce?

-With the emotion of divorce, how do you guide clients through making important decisions?
+With the emotion of divorce, how do you guide clients through important decisions?

 How do you do this?